 azure_queue_storage

-BETA: This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.
+This component is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with the component is found.

-Sends messages to an Azure Queue Storage queue.
+Sends messages to an Azure Storage Queue.

 Introduced in version 3.36.0.

-Only one authentication method is required, storage_connection_string
+Only one authentication method is required, storage_connection_string or storage_account and storage_access_key.
+If both are set then the storage_connection_string is given priority.

-you can use function interpolations described here, which are calculated per message of a batch.
+In order to set the queue_name you can use function interpolations described here, which are calculated per message of a batch.

-improved performance.
-You can tune the max number of in flight messages with the
+This output benefits from sending multiple messages in flight in parallel for improved performance.
+You can tune the max number of in flight messages (or message batches) with the field max_in_flight.

 This output benefits from sending messages as a batch for improved performance.
 Batches can be formed at both the input and output level.
 You can find out more in this doc.